 AMA mentoring scheme

-The AMA mentoring scheme is a great way to gain new skills, build self-confidence and increase motivation through sharing experiences and one-to-one feedback.
+The AMA mentoring scheme is for those currently working in arts marketing.
+It is a great way to gain new skills, build self-confidence and increase motivation through sharing experiences and one-to-one feedback.

 Why take part?

 'Now I am a mentor, I can understand why people were so generous with their time to me, because there’s no better feeling than having a mentee...the feeling of satisfaction, I really couldn’t describe to you.'

 Being a mentor is a challenging, stimulating and hugely rewarding experience.

 If you have at least five years professional work experience, mentoring can give you a wide range of new skills, insights and perspectives as well as boost your confidence and self-development.
 You can:

 - Develop coaching and counselling skills that are transferable to your personal and professional life

 - Gain new perspectives on your own work and management style and an external viewpoint on key issues and challenges in the sector

 - Mentoring can also provide an opportunity for stimulating discussions and insights into other art forms and organisations